Lease to Own Solar Panels: How Does It Work in 2026?

 Lease to Own Solar Options in 2026

 In 2026, there are two lease-to-own solar models for homeowners to consider: Prepaid Solar and standard leases with buyout options.
 In order to take ownership, both models require a lump payment from the homeowner.
-The key differences are 1) when that payment occurs and 2) how it is calculated.
+The key differences are:

 | Prepaid Solar | Standard Lease | |